 ~more recently updated recipes~

 2007 ORIGINAL POST The Daring Bakers, they're killing me.
 Last week, I was mining my favorite baking cookbook, the much-beloved Baking: From My Home to Yours by Dorie Greenspan and I swear, without thinking, found myself in the index checking the Ds for Daring.
 You see, the Daring Bakers are a group of passionate blogging bakers from across the world who each month, from their own kitchens, cream and caramelize and create the same spectacular somethings.
-If you were "anywhere" in the food blog world yesterday, yum, did you see those cinnamon buns and sticky buns?
 These guys really love to bake and it shows.

 "These are soooo good." ~ Rachael